Saving Taxes!

 *Post office recurring deposit can be opened with the minimum amount of Rs.
 10. *The interest on RD is compounded quarterly.

-Almost all the banks in India offer RD and the rates are highly competitive.
-Interest rates on RD schemes are in the range of 6% to 7%, and the interest depends on the market trends prevalent at the time of creating the account.
-The tenure of an RD can vary from 7 days to 10 years.
-For this reason, RD schemes make an excellent choice for salaried individuals who earn a fixed income every month and can invest a regular amount every month.
+The tenure of an RD can vary from 7 days to 10 years, making it a versatile investment option.
+RD schemes are an excellent choice for salaried individuals who earn a fixed income and can invest a regular amount each month.

 Latest update: